Living with a Roommate

-Sometime around the middle of June, incoming freshmen begin checking the mail for what might be the most anticipated letter of the summer—housing assignments.
+Throughout June and July, incoming freshmen will receive what might be the most anticipated letter of the summer: housing assignments.
 This is the letter that tells you which residence hall you’ll be living in, and perhaps more importantly, who your roommate will be.
-Getting your roommate assignment can be exciting and probably a bit nervewracking at the same time.
+Getting your roommate assignment can be exciting and probably a bit nerve-wracking at the same time.

-Amber Krusza, Director of Residential Life at Carthage, suggests spending some time over the summer—by text, phone call, email, or facetime—getting to know your future roommate prior to arriving on campus in September.
-She offers the following tips on how to build and maintain a successful roommate relationship.
+Ryan Colvin, Director of Residential Life at Carthage, suggests spending some time over the summer — by text, phone call, email, or facetime — getting to know your future roommate prior to arriving on campus in September.
+He offers the following tips on how to build and maintain a successful roommate relationship.

 - What’s your life like?
 Where are you from?
 Who makes up your family?
 Do you have siblings?
 Pets?